all-out/guides/_guides/content.md

 ### Notes

-- If you are doing sites that have been scanned down by somebody else in the corp give him a cut. just check who created the bm.
+- If you are doing sites that have been scanned down by somebody else in the corp give him a cut.
+Just check who created the bm.

-- If you are scanning always edit the sigs in vippy. helps everybody a lot. thanks.
+- If you are scanning always edit the sigs in vippy.
+Helps everybody a lot.
+Thanks.
 See http://all-out.github.io/guides/scanning-vippy/

 NOOTKIN'S BEST ADVICE:
 IF YOU JUMP INTO ANYWHERE, DSCAN 14.3 AU, PLEASE DO NOT DROP PROBES THE SECOND YOU ENTER SYSTEM, THAT'S THE EASIEST WAY TO SCARE OFF PREY